cmatKhan/bartNPNF/README.md

 4. Copy the data from `/scratch/mblab/chasem/bartNP/data` into your working directory

 5. update the ./bartNPNF/nextflow.config.
-You should make sure the path is correct in the `params` section for `gene_list`, `nps`, `test_data`, `x.test`. `results` controls where the `results` directory is output to -- default is in the `${launchDir}`.
+You should make sure the paths are correct in the `params` section for `gene_list`, `nps`, `test_data`, `x.test`. `results` controls where the `results` directory is output to -- default is in the `${launchDir}`.
 The global variable `${launchDir}` is the directory from which you launch nextflow.
 If that isn't clear, please ask.